- HARDNECK GARLIC

 - UNUSUAL PLANTINGS

-I’ve been growing this hardneck garlic for at least 15 years (as of this spring of 2019) and it has always grown well without too much care.
-A hardneck garlic is a garlic which forms a central stalk as it develops in the spring and summer.
+A hardneck garlic is a garlic which forms a central stalk as it develops in the following spring and summer after it has been planted in the fall.
 The stalk will become hard as the plant dies back and dries out.
-On top of this stalk will be some small flowers and some small bulbs (that are called scapes - more on these below).
+The top of this stalk will form some small flowers and some small bulbs (called bulbules) and the tender green is called a scape - more on these below.

 I will have some more pictures here eventually, but the above picture of green garlic is one I have handy as a starting point.

 For those who are planting out of season check the last chapter for how to get those going and what to expect.

 I have grown this garlic myself since around 2004.
 For those from this area you may have known Josephine Manzoni.
 She was one of our local colorful people that you would see walking around town and she had no problem sharing her opinions.
 I always was glad to see her at the library.
 Of course after a while she learned that I was into gardening and mentioned she had some garlic that she had grown for quite a long time.
 A few days later she brought some by - a gift that has continued for these years and since she has passed away it is a plant which reminds me of her.
 I have passed it along to others as I get a chance.

 She said that her uncle had given it to her when she was fairly young and that he had grown it for 40 years by that time.
 By the time she gave some to me it had been in this area around 100yrs.

 It is a strong flavored hard neck garlic that is very well adapted to our local conditions (Mid-Michigan, USoA) and can probably survive harsher climates.